Understanding tumor immune microenvironment heterogeneity and plasticity

-We are interested in developing computational tools to solve the biological questions we ask with special focuses on analyzing epigenomic (Whole Genome Bisulfite Sequencing), single-cell data, and integrated pipelines.
+We are interested in developing computational tools to solve the biological questions we ask with special focuses on integrated analysis of single-cell and bulk genomic data.

 Epigenomics of myeloid cells

-We use epigenomic (DNA methylome) as a window into the plasticity and multi-faceted roles of myeloid cells (focusing on neutrophils and monocytes) in homeostasis and how their fates changes in cancer and diseases.
+We use epigenomics as a window into the plasticity and multi-faceted roles of myeloid cells (focusing on neutrophils and monocytes) in homeostasis and how their fates changes in cancer and diseases.